TIY-LR-FEE-2015-Fall/gitbook/prework/level1.md

       here](https://itunes.apple.com/us/app/os-x-yosemite/id915041082?mt=12).
   3. Double-click "Install OS X Yosemite” to begin installation.

-**WARNING:** The OS X upgrade can take a bit of time to complete and will require a restart.
+> **WARNING:** The OS X upgrade can take a bit of time to complete and will require a restart.
 Plan on doing this in the evening or over a lunch break.
-If you have another computer available, all of the below assignments (except the terminal assignment) can be completed with any computer that has internet access and a web browser!
+> If you have another computer available, all of the below assignments (except the terminal assignment) can be completed with any computer that has internet access and a web browser!

+> **WARNING:** Do not install any new programs focused on coding or recommended in some of this prework.
+We will install this during our install party since the order and versions that we install are very important.

 ## Typing - ALL THE TIME!!!